Are You Ready To Let Go Of Anger And Live A Happier Life?

 I don’t want to tell a stranger – even if it is a therapist – my problems.

 Although it may sound counterintuitive, oftentimes talking to a stranger about problems and difficult emotions can be easier than talking to a friend or family member.
 Talking with a therapist, particularly one who understands anger issues and the senior experience can provide an enormous amount of relief.
 As an objective third party, your BPS therapist can offer you a safe, confidential, and nonjudgmental place to begin to understand and work through the feelings and dilemmas that are causing you anger and pain.
 Your therapist can offer insights, gentle guidance and support as you gain the clarity and wisdom needed to navigate this next stage of your life.

 Therapy is for crazy people and I’m not crazy.

 The vast majority of people who see a therapist do not have serious or significant problems.
 Rather, they are regular people seeking extra support and guidance so they can live a more comfortable, productive and joyful life.
 The goal of therapy is to help you identify the feelings and situations that are keeping you from living the life you want to be living.
 It is a place to develop solutions, shift perspectives, and set and achieve goals.
 It is also a place for self-growth, reflection and constructing the life you want.
 Your BPS therapist can help you take active control of your thoughts, feelings and actions, gently pushing you to achieve all that you want to at this stage in your life.

-We encourage you to schedule an initial assessment with a BPS therapist Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist Dr. Jan Hittelman.
 We will work with you to determine what your specific issues are and ensure a good match between you and a BPS therapist in terms of personality, style and expertise.